 - Motor oil

-- Scrap metal (gas, oil, or grease shall be drained from all machinery; ballasts shall be removed from light fixtures.)
+- Scrap metal (gas, oil, and grease should be drained from all machinery)

 Not Accepted at the Transfer Station